-Before you begin to shop for a new home, setting up a meeting to get pre-approved should be your first stop.
-In our meeting, we will review your information, assess goals for a down payment, determine your loan options and which loan program could work best for you.
+Thinking about buying a home?
+The first stop should be setting up a meeting to get preapproved.
+In our meeting, we will review your information, assess goals for a down payment, monthly house payment, and more.
+Together we will determine your loan options and which loan program could work best for you.
 With a pre-approval you will receive a letter to take with you.

 Getting a pre-approval letter for your mortgage loan will not only give you the ability to shop for your new home with confidence but it may give you a competitive advantage when making a bid or offer on a home.